 Marjorie Powell is a forgotten name, buried in the history books, but she was, and remains, a very important woman.
 She was the first female student to join Lincoln’s Inn, paving the way for others to follow her.

-Marjorie Powell was born on 5th October 1893, in Market Drayton, Shropshire, to a working-class family.
+Marjorie Powell was born on 5th October 1893, her birth was registered in Market Drayton, Shropshire, to a farming family.
 She attended Orme Girl’s School in Newcastle-under-Lyme, and remarkably, from these humble beginnings, attended Newham College, Cambridge, in 1912.
 Her attendance at the College was made possible by the assistance of Millicent Garrett Fawcett, the well-known suffragist, who from 1871 made it possible for women to have accommodation in Cambridge so they could attend all the lectures.
 Thanks to Mrs Fawcett and her own hard work, Marjorie Powell was able to gain a first-class honours degree in the Economics tripos.
 She went, almost immediately from finishing her degree, to a teaching position and was temporarily in charge of the study of Economics at Queen’s University, Belfast, lecturing there during the war, between 1916-1918.
 After Queen’s University, Belfast, she became an assistant lecturer in Political Economy at Victoria University, Manchester.

 As records of Lincoln’s Inn’s Black Books show, in January 1919 the Council of Lincoln’s Inn met with twenty-nine male Benchers present.
 During this meeting the Right Honourable Lord Muir Mackenzie referred to communications he had received from the Treasurers of the other Inns of Court in relation to the application of a “Lady for admission as a student of this Honourable Society”.
 It is not clear whether this is in relation to Marjorie Powell, or Gwyneth Bebb, who had both applied at a similar time.
 However, Marjorie Powell was admitted to the Inn a year and three days later, on 16th January 1920, less than a full month from the Sex Disqualification (Removal) Act 1919 receiving Royal Assent.
 This meant that she was the first female student of Lincoln’s Inn.
 Marjorie Powell was admitted even before Gwyneth Bebb, to whom she arguably owed the pleasure of being able to join an Inn of Court or to practice law.